 6 Guess Who Won 22 Emmy Awards?

 If it wasn’t Mad Men, then who could it have been?
 Out of guesses?
 Well, it was Pee Wee’s Playhouse, hosted by Pee Wee Herman.
-Yes, he got busted for pornography charges and masturbating in public, but in Hollywood it’s forgive and forget, right?
+Yes, he got into legal trouble for some personal scandals, but in Hollywood it’s forgive and forget, right?

 Anyway, the show was a huge hit and took home a whopping 22 Emmy awards.
 Even Pee Wee himself (Paul Reubens) was nominated for an award because of his cameo appearance on Murphy Brown, a show that was close behind Pee Wee’s Playhouse in Emmy wins.
 Murphy Brown has won 18 Emmy awards, in case you were wondering.